If you're shooting rabbits, we need your help collecting blood samples

 Detection and symptoms include clusters of tiny (~1 mm) round 'shot holes' in bark or branches, often surrounded by frass, gumming or staining.
 Leaves may wilt and die back, usually starting from the upper branches.

-Do not attempt to control a suspected PSHB infestation yourself without instructions from DPIRD.
-Burning an infested tree encourages the beetles to spread.
-Report the infestation to DPIRD via the MyPestGuide app.
+Do not attempt to control a suspected PSHB infestation yourself before referring directly to advice from DPIRD.
 The information on this page is intended as a guide only.

 Monitor susceptible trees regularly—especially reproductive hosts like box-elder maple, black locust, figs, and plane trees—for symptoms such as tiny (~1 mm) 'shot‑holes', frass ('wood‑noodles'), sap staining or wilting/dead branches.